SvenMatzke/eve_data/README.md

 # Setting up your Social Auth also explained in the links below
 if you have not already
+- migrate (social user has its own model)
 - createsuperuser
 - login to your adminmenue and add am application to Django OAuth Tool Kit